Dollar off after data, stocks flat; Greek vote eyed

 Days after Greece defaulted on part of its IMF debt, the Fund said Greece needs an extra 50 billion euros over the next three years, including 36 billion from its European partners, to stay afloat.
 It also needs significant debt relief.

 U.S. payrolls increased 223,000 last month, shy of expectations, and 60,000 fewer jobs were created in April and May after revisions.
-At least 432,000 people dropped out of the labour force.
+At least 432,000 people dropped out of the labor force.

-The Federal Reserve has indicated participation and wage growth are key for its assessment of the health of the labour market.
+The Federal Reserve has indicated participation and wage growth are key for its assessment of the health of the labor market.
 Both were soft in Thursday's report.

 The Dow Jones industrial average .DJI fell 27.8 points, or 0.16 percent, to 17,730.11, the S&P 500 .SPX lost 0.64 points, or 0.03 percent, to 2,076.78 and the Nasdaq Composite .IXIC dropped 3.91 points, or 0.08 percent, to 5,009.21.